• Skip to main content

 Instructions

-• Combine the sour cream, grated Parmesan cheese, lemon juice and zest, onion powder, and Tabasco in a small bowl and mix well.
+• Combine the sour cream, Parmesan cheese, lemon juice and zest, onion powder, and hot sauce in a small bowl.
+Mix until smooth.

-• Garnish with lemon wedges and parsley and serve immediately.
+• Garnish the baked grouper fillets with lemon wedges and fresh parsley, and serve immediately.

 Notes